 Each faculty member or area supervisor should provide area specific instruction as part of the course instruction.
 Training may include the following:

 - Location of emergency equipment such as eyewash stations, fire extinguishers, fir pull stations, safety showers, etc...

 - How to locate and use personal protective equipment

 - Location of designated areas for use of carcinogens, reproductive toxins or acutely toxic substances

-- Location and access instructions for a copy of the chemical inventory, art safety guide, material safety data sheets (MSDS), and are specific standard operating procedures or methodologies
+- Location and access instructions for a copy of the chemical inventory, art safety guide, safety data sheets (SDS), and are specific standard operating procedures or methodologies